gjermundgaraba/bjaanes.github.io/_posts/2016-06-01-how-to-migrate-your-wordpress-blog-to-jekyll.md

 That will set up everything you need, and you can start experimenting with the configuration and design by hand.

 What I recommend though, is to find a theme to start from.
-That is what I did.
+That's what I did.

 You can find themes several places, but jekyllthemes.org seems to be the best place to get them right now:
 [http://jekyllthemes.org/](http://jekyllthemes.org/){:target="_blank"}